vishal-jivi/data-table/README2.md

 > Took most of the reference from the **HeruUI (NectUI)** design system.

 > To be honest I have used AI(claud) to help me with the initial design and implementation, but I have also spent a lot of time on the styling and architecture to make sure it is as flexible as possible.

+> Also I have tried to keep thing in container/presentational design pattern, so that the logic is separated from the presentation.
+A container component handles the state and logic, while the presentational component focuses on the UI.